Keep a converter open during every incident

 Checklist for log reviews

-- Store the converted timestamp next to the log line for future audits.
+- Save the converted timestamp right next to the log line so future audits don’t redo the math.

 Try the tools